winterweird/senpai-js/docs/architecture.md

 - `setAlpha`: sets the `previousAlpha` to the current `alpha` value, then sets the `alpha` value to the provided `alpha` parameter
 - `setZ`: sets the `z` index value.
 - `over`: modifies all the animation properties.
-  - `timespan`: length of animation in ms
+  - `timespan`: length of animation in milliseconds
-  - `wait`: length to time to wait in ms
+  - `wait`: length to time to wait in milliseconds
   - `ease`: easeFunction to use
 - `skipAnimation`: sets the `animationStart` property to `Date.now()` to skip the animation.
 It returns true if it actually skipped the animation
 - `update`: This is a no-op unless modified by a child class